vix95/java_world/README.md

 **grass** - nothing
 **mushroom** - kill another organism when they meet **sheep** - nothing
-**wolf** - aim to sheep when sheep population is greater than 20 pieces
+**wolf** - aim to sheep when sheep population is greater than 20 pieces, get extra one move

 #### java_world.java
 Set world board size given in px - x, y.
 The autoscaler of the board is implemented.
 Can pass another size.